paulmarrington/Unity-Documentation/CustomAssets/index.md

     #endif

     //- We will only need a single method to test the integrity
-    //- of the health-bar functionaality.
+    //- of the health-bar functionality.
     [UnityTest] public IEnumerator HeathBarTests() {
       yield return LoadScene(scenePath);
       //- We will need a reference to the slider for control